 - Use the chain rule in Calculus to differentiate both sides of the equation concerning time.
 Differentiate both sides of the equation concerning time (or any other rate of change).
 Often, the chain rule is applied at this step.

 - Substitute all known values into the resulting equation and solve for the required rate.
 Once done with the previous steps, it is now time to solve the wanted rate of change.
 Then, substitute all known values to get the final answer.

 Note: A standard error is substituting the given numerical information too early.
 It should be done only after the differentiation.
 Doing so will yield incorrect results since, if used beforehand, those variables will become constants, and when differentiated, it would result in 0.

 To fully understand these steps on how to do related rates, let us see the following word problems about associated rates.

 A water storage tank is an inverted circular cone with a base radius of 2 meters and a height of 4 meters.
 If water is being pumped into the tank at a rate of 2 m3 per minute, find the rate at which the water level rises when water is 3 meters deep.

 We first sketch the cone and label it, as shown in the figure above.
 Let V, r, and h be the cone's volume, the surface's radius, and the water's height at time t, where t is measured in minutes.

 We are given that dV/dt=2 m3/min, and we are asked to find dh/dt when the height is 3 meters.
 The quantities V and h are related by the formula of the cone's volume.
 See the equation shown below.

 V = (1/3) πr2h

 Remember that we want to find the change in height concerning time.
-Hence, it is very beneficial to express V as a function of h alone.
+Hence, expressing V as a function of h alone is very beneficial.
 To eliminate r, we use the similar triangles shown in the figure above.

 r/h = 2/4